 Food Processing Floors

-For over 30 years, EPF has been serving the food & beverage processing market nationwide.
-We are skilled in handling your floor project from A-Z, from budgeting to design and construction.
-We provide application with our own company crews.
-We control all aspects of your industrial flooring project, which guarantees a quality finished floor!
-We offer additional services including elimination of puddles, sloping floors to drains, new floor drains, concrete slabs and curbs.
-We also specialize in food processing floors for plant relocation and retrofit/renovation projects.
+EPF has been serving the food & beverage processing industry, for over 30 years.
+Our floors are found in plants nationwide, wherever food and beverage products are handled, processed and stored.
+We are skilled in handling your floor project from A-Z, from budgeting to design, construction and warranty.
+We control all aspects of your industrial flooring project, using our own company personnel and crews.
+This guarantees a quality finished product!
+Specialty services include elimination of puddles, sloping floors to drains, new floor drains, concrete slabs and curbs.

 Sanitizing, Inspections and Certifications for Food Plant Floors